Maxatma/ThriftToRealm-MacOS-App/README.md

 # ThriftToRealm-MacOS-App
+Use this to create you Realm files for Thrift provided classes.
+Don't write it by hands, just run the script.

+## Usage
 Just build+run to have simple form to create your Realm objects using .thrift file:
 - choose .thrift file ( like [this](https://github.com/Maxatma/TPerfectServer-example/blob/master/test.thrift) )
 - choose generated files destination